Involutive Brauer groups and Poincar\'e rings: Introduction

-\begin{remark} We expect that Fröhlich--Wall's involutive Brauer group agrees with ours whenever both are defined (compare, for example, the bottom row of \cite[Theorem 4.2]{MR1803361} with the fiber sequence of Corollary~\ref{cor:Poincare_Brauer_to_Brauer_fiber}), but do not establish a precise comparison in this work. \end{remark}
+Just as ordinary Brauer classes give rise to twisted forms of K-theory, classes in $\mathrm{Br}^\mathrm{p}(X,\lambda)$ give rise to twisted forms of $ \lambda $-hermitian K-theory and Grothendieck--Witt theory.
+Understanding these twists is crucial for applications and computations, as they arise frequently in the construction of invariants in enriched enumerative geometry \cite{MR4198841}. \begin{remark} One might wonder if Fröhlich--Wall's involutive Brauer group agrees with ours whenever both are defined (compare, for example, the bottom row of \cite[Theorem 4.2]{MR1803361} with the fiber sequence of Corollary~\ref{cor:Poincare_Brauer_to_Brauer_fiber}).
+We define a comparison map from Fr\"ohlich--Wall's equivariant Brauer group to an invariant related to our Brauer group in Proposition~\ref{prop:Frohlich_Wall_eqvt_Brauer_comparison}, but do not pursue this question further. \end{remark}